f3-factory/F3com-data/optimization/main.md

 ## Cache Engine

 Caching static Web pages - so the code in some route handlers can be skipped and templates don't have to be reprocessed - is one way of reducing your Web server's work load so it can focus on other tasks.
 You can activate the framework's cache engine by providing a third argument to the `$f3->route()` method.
-Just specify the number of seconds before a cached Web page expires:-
+Just specify the number of seconds before a cached Web page expires:

 ``` php
 $f3->route('GET /my_page','App->method',60);